Thank you to PaperCity Magazine for the shout out about my upcoming exhibition The Light of Other Days.

 My recent work will be featured in a new Art and Design Magazine out of India called Design Fabric.
-The release is scheduled for 21 August 2018.
+The magazine is currently at the press.

 Good News!
 I was awarded a SACI Grant by the City of Houston to produce new work.